NeilJustice/ZenUnitAndMetalMock/README.md

 TESTS(FizzBuzzTests)
 // By way of a carefully-considered design decision,
 // in ZenUnit test names are duplicated between the FACTS section and the EVIDENCE section.
-// Having test names always up top instead of scattered throughout test files
+// Having test names always up top instead of scattered throughout often large test files
-// makes it exceptionally easy to gauge the lay of the land
+// makes it exceptionally easy to read the "lay of the land"
 // with respect to what a test class tests, and by extension,
 // see clearly what a class under test implements.
 // With code being read much more often than it is written,
-// I've found it time and time again to have to been well worth it
+// I have found it time and time again to have been well worth it
 // to exchange the few seconds it takes to duplicate a test name
-// to gain the long term test class readability that comes
+// to gain long term test class readability.
-// with test names always being up top instead of scattered throughout test files.

 // AFACT declares a non-value-parameterized test.
 AFACT(FizzBuzz_EndNumber0_Throws)